Megumi Kudo was born on September 20, 1969 in Koshigaya City, Saitama.

 Megumi Kudo would face off against Michiko Omukai in Furuya on April 15, 1997 with Omukai charging at Kudo with a dropkick before the bell.
 Kudo would manage to fight back but Omukai would seem to counter everything Kudo would do to her and turn it into a roll up cradle with Kudo barely kicking out each time.
 Kudo would end up delivering her Frankensteiner off the top turnbuckle followed by delivering the Tiger Driver to finally manage to put away Omukai.

-Megumi Kudo's final Korakuen Hall match would take place on April 18, 1997 in a Barbed wire Double Hell Death Match to get her ready for her retirement match in less than two weeks.
+Megumi Kudo's final Korakuen Hall match would take place on April 18, 1997 in a No Ropes Barbed wire Double Hell Death Match to get her ready for her retirement match in less than two weeks.
 Her opponent would be JWP's Mayumi Ozaki with Ozaki charging at Kudo right away to start the match.
 Kudo would fight back and end up sending Ozaki face first into the barbed wire and raking her face across it.
 Ozaki would come back at Kudo and throw her into the barbed wire and then make a charge at her to knock her out of the ring into the barbed wire.
 Kudo would kick her in the gut during the charge and deliver a Tiger Driver right at the edge of the ring with Ozaki's kick out managing to knock Kudo out of the ring into the barbed wire.
 Ozaki would then pull out a chain and place it around Kudo's neck as she would send her flying into the crowd.
 Ozaki would bring Kudo into the ring with her neck around the chain but Kudo would use the chain to her advantage by grabbing and sending Ozaki outside the ring into the barbed wire.
 Ozaki would manage to get up go at it with Kudo until both would knock each other out of the ring into the barbed wire.
 Kudo would make it back into the ring and decide to just dive out of the ring onto Ozaki's body while laying in the barbed wire.
 Kudo would go for the kill by bringing her in the ring and deliver the Tiger Driver and then setting up for the Kudo Driver which Ozaki would manage to escape and deliver a German Suplex to Kudo instead.
 Ozaki would get up and grab her chain and as she would attempt to swing it, Kudo would manage to duck and then set her up for the Kudo Driver hitting Ozaki perfectly with it to get the win in the last great match of Megumi Kudo's career.

 Kudo's last match in Osaka at the Osaka Prefectural Gym # 2 would take place on April 25, 1997 as she would come to the ring wearing her old American Flag jacket that she use to come out when she started in FMW as she would team up with Kaori Nakayama against Shark Tsuchiya and Crusher Maedomari.
 It would also be the last time that Kudo would take on the tag team of Tsuchiya and Maedomari as Kudo would end up missing a flying body cross and instead hitting Nakayama with it which would result in Tsuchiya hitting her Powerbomb to finish off Nakayama.
 Kudo and Tsuchiya would end up getting in a pull apart brawl afterwards.